A Butler County, Ohio Unitarian Universalist Timeline

 1854 — Bunker Hill Universalist Fellowship established.

-1857 — Hamilton Universalist Society incorporated under “First Universalist Society of the City of Hamilton” name.
-Hamilton Church calls its first pastor.
+1857 — Hamilton Universalist Society incorporated under “First Universalist Society of the City of Hamilton” name; Hamilton Universalist Church calls its first pastor.

 1867 — Hamilton Universalist Church resumed services.